steve9000gi/ssm/plan.md

   x color
-x add ability to add a node, with selected shape and color x move node o add "selected" class to selected node o add ability to add a link, with selected style, color, and thickness
+x add ability to add a node, with selected shape and color x move node x add "selected" class to selected node o add ability to add a link, with selected style, color, and thickness